 Introduce splitting of cells as dividing one cell into two or more cells, Show to the students the steps to split a cell.
-(See Suggested Activities also)

-Demonstrate to the students the steps to move a table and resize a table.
+Demonstrate to the students the steps to resize a table.

 Tell the students that Word 2016 allows to apply borders to tables and cells as well as to shade the cells and table.